Your Guide to a Successful Financial Audit

 Step 7: Assign Roles and Establish a Timelines

-Before anything else, you should be totally clear on what financial information is requested by the auditors.
-In case of ambiguities, request for clarification well before the audit to prevent delays avoid additional fees.
+Before anything else, you should be totally clear on what financial information the auditors request.
+In case of ambiguities, request clarification well before the audit to prevent delays and avoid additional fees.
 You should be comfortable asking questions, demanding clarifications, and seeking assistance from the auditors.
 They are generally happy to address questions regarding the accounting procedures pertaining to infrequent or unusual transactions.

 Obtain sufficient information regarding the preparation of footnote disclosures, which explain important financial aspects to auditors.
 They may include accounting estimates such as the depreciation method used, pending litigation, contingencies and commitments, confusing transactions, and other aspects relevant to the statements.